 The intent statements serve explanatory purposes only and do not form an integral part of the Code provisions: as such, they are similar in function to appendix notes.
-Due to the sheer volume of intent statements-thousands for the NFC alone-they are only published as a separate electronic document entitled "Supplement to the NFC 2010: Intent Statements," which is available on-line at www.nationalcodes.ca.
+Due to the sheer volume of intent statements-thousands for the NFC alone-they are only published in the electronic version of the Code and as a separate document entitled "Supplement to the NFC 2010: Application and Intent Statements," which is available on-line at www.nationalcodes.ca.